WinVector/data_algebra/Examples/cdata/ranking_pivot_example.md

 |  6 | 2004-01-09 00:00:00 | B   | None                  | None          | None                  | None  |
 </blockquote>

 That is: for each `ID` pick the first three operations ordered by date, merging operations with the same timestamp.
 Then write these results into a single row for each `ID`.
+As is common in working with `Pandas`, we will have to consider `NaN` and `None` as fairly interchangeable.

 ## The solution